area9innovation/flow9/doc/tropic.markdown

 In JS by default both Tropic and Material are rendered, using `<body>` as a root.
 You can make it via `trender` and `mrender`, respectively.

 But there is also an option to render them inside some specific element on a page.
 To make it, you should have static HTML page and add `<script type="text/javascript" src="flow_starter.js?name=<script_name>"></script>` to it.
-On flow side use `trenderTo` / `mrenderTo` with id of some html element on a page, which you want to be considered as renderRoot.
+On flow side use `RenderRoot` style in `makeMaterialManager` with id of some html element on a page, which you want to be considered as renderRoot.
 It would be nice to set width/height attributes for this element, but default case is also handled.

+Multiple render roots are also supported, but in this case you have to create separate MaterialManager for each root.

 You will be able to find all flow stuff inside shadow DOM.

 Check [html](../www/test/test_flow_builtin.html) + [flow](../lib/material/test/test_flow_builtin.flow) for a tescase.